Control Catalog Guide

 TLS/SSL with certificate pinning for all registry communication, use VPNs on untrusted networks to reduce interception risk, and verify artifact signatures or hashes so that tampered or redirected content is detected even if the channel is compromised.

-family: SEC.SLAM.CM.FAM01
+group: SEC.SLAM.CM.FAM01

 state: Active